Double soft current at one-loop in QCD: Gauge invariance and color conservation

 \section{Gauge invariance and color conservation}

-In this section, we introduce color space formalism~\cite{Catani:2000pi} and talk about relations between gauge invariance and color conservation.
+In this section, we introduce color space formalism~\cite{Catani:2000pi} and demonstrate how global gauge invariance implies color conservation in QCD amplitudes and vice versa.

 Consider a generic scattering process that involves $m$ external massless QCD partons and arbitrary number and type of colorless particles in the physical region.
-The color space for that $m$ partons are tensor product of each single particle color space, and the basis vector is
+The color space associated with $m$ external partons are tensor product of their individual color representations, a basis vector is

-with $c_i$ denoting the color content of $i_{\text{th}}$ parton.
-And consider the amplitude for the process being a vector in the color space of those $m$ partons
+where $c_i$ labels the color index of the $i_{\text{th}}$ parton.
+The corresponding scattering amplitude is represented as a vector in this color space

-where $s_i$ denotes helicity information or more degrees of freedom.
-The color charge operator of $i_{\text{th}}$ parton is now extended to the whole space, defined naturally as tensor products of identity operator acting on the color space of other partons
+where $s_i$ denotes helicity information and any additional quantum numbers of parton $i$.
+The color charge operator acting on the $i_{\text{th}}$ parton is promoted to an operator in the full color space,

 The matrix element reads